 As a horse owner, it is up to you to maintain your horse hoof care cleaning in between your farrier’s visit.

-Proper hoof care is the first and for most when taking care of your horse’s feet.
-Your horse’s feet need to be picked and cleaned out every day, especially before riding, to clean out any manure, rocks or other debris.
+Proper hoof care is the first and most when taking care of your horse’s feet.
+Your horse’s feet need to be picked and cleaned out every day, especially before riding to clean out any manure, rocks, or other debris.

 Cleaning your horse’s feet out every day also helps you recognize and better know your horse’s hooves so that you will be more aware of any potential problems or issues going on with their feet.